StealthHydra179/openComms/client/README.md

 ```

 ### Recieving \[Mandatory]
-When recieving a message in json format the server will send a message
+When recieving a message the server will send a message

 | Name       | Type        | Value                  |
 | ---------- | ----------- | ---------------------- |